 The widow of Nain’s son (Luke 7:11–17).
-This is the first of the resurrections that Jesus performed.
+This is the first person Jesus raised from the dead.
 As the Lord approached the town of Nain, He met a funeral procession leaving the city.
 In the coffin was a young man, the only son of a widow.
 When Jesus saw the procession, “his heart went out to [the woman] and he said, ‘Don’t cry’” (verse 13).
 Jesus came close and touched the coffin and spoke to the dead man: “Young man, I say to you, get up!” (verse 14).
 Obeying the divine order, “the dead man sat up and began to talk” (verse 15).
-And thus Jesus turned the funeral into a praise and worship service: “God has come to help his people,” the people said (verse 16).
+The mourning was turned to awe and praise: “God has come to help his people,” the people said (verse 16).

 Eutychus (Acts 20:7–12).
 Eutychus was a young man who lived (and died and lived again) in Troas.
 He was raised from the dead by the apostle Paul.
 The believers in Troas were gathered in an upper room to hear the apostle speak.
 Since Paul was leaving town the next day, he spoke late into the night.
 One of his audience members was Eutychus, who sat in a window and, unfortunately, fell asleep.
 Eutychus slipped out of the window and fell three stories to his death (verse 9).
 Paul went down and “threw himself on the young man and put his arms around him” (verse 10).
 Eutychus came back to life, went upstairs, and ate a meal with the others.
 When the meeting finally broke up at daylight, “the people took the young man home alive and were greatly comforted” (verse 12).

 Jesus (Mark 16:1–8).
-Of course, any list of resurrections in the Bible must include the resurrection of Jesus Christ.
+Of course, any list of people raised from the dead must include Jesus Christ.
 His death and resurrection are the focal point of Scripture and the most important events in the history of the world.
-The resurrection of Jesus is different from the Bible’s other resurrections in a very notable way: Jesus’ resurrection is the first “permanent” resurrection; all the other resurrections in the Bible were “temporary” in that those raised to life died again.
+The resurrection of Jesus is notably different from other events in which people rose from the dead: Jesus’ resurrection is the first permanent return to life; everyone else who had been raised to life died again.
 Lazarus died twice; Jesus rose, nevermore to die.
-In this way, He is “the firstfruits of those who have fallen asleep” (1 Corinthians 15:20).
+In this way, Jesus is “the firstfruits of those who have fallen asleep” (1 Corinthians 15:20).
 Jesus’ resurrection justifies us (Romans 4:25) and ensures our eternal life: “Because I live, you also will live” (John 14:19).